 If this executive summary landed in my inbox, here’s what I would do.
 I’d start by skimming through the whole thing.

-In skimming this executive summary, here are the things that would jump out at me:
+In skimming this executive summary, here are the things that would jump out at me as a passive investor:

 - Track record